DEFRA/ffc-grants-file-creation/README.md

 | --- | --- |
 | BLOB_STORAGE_CONNECTION_STRING | Connection string to Azure storage container |
 | BLOB_STORAGE_CONTAINER_NAME | Blob storage container in Azure storage account |

+The microservice can be configured to use [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) credentials to authenticate with the Storage Account instead of a connection string.

 ## Running the application